liijunwei/practice/refactoring/ch08-organizing-data/17-eagerly-initialized-attribute.md

     + personally prefer `Eagerly Initialized Attributes` unless some resources are too expensive to initialize eagerly

 + Martin and I agree that this isn’t something worth being religious about.
+    + Additionally, we both think it’s valuable for a team to **standardize** on Lazily or Eagerly Initialized Attributes.